aderoos3/Home_Sales/README.md

 I created a parquet data format and a temporary table with the parquet data.
 I asked that final query and the running time again.
 This time the parquet data run time was faster than the first SparkSQL, but slower than the cached data.
 I uncached the data and everything was complete.

 One more thing to note.
 I tried to run this notebook in Google Colab a few days after I completed it and the findspark wasn't working.
-That code was apart of the starter code and I haven't changed it at all.
-So, hopefully it will work for you.
+I was able to fix it and get everything to run by changing the spark version to 3.5.0 instead of 3.4.0.